Guillermo Dietrich

 Guillermo Dietrich (born March 5, 1969) is an Argentine economist and politician.
-He served as the Minister of Transport of Argentina in the Mauricio Macri cabinet from 2015–2019.
+He served as the Minister of Transport of Argentina in the Mauricio Macri cabinet from 2015 to 2019.

 Life and education

 Guillermo Dietrich was born in Buenos Aires, Argentina of German descent.
 He received a degree in economics from the Pontifical Catholic University of Argentina in 1993 with a postgraduate degree in negotiation and an MBA magna cum laude from the IAE Business School of Austral University.

 He led the Dietrich Company, an automotive retailer founded by his father, Guillermo Dietrich Sr. in 1964. undertook various businesses related to the automotive industry and technology.

 Politics

 He is founder and leader of G25 along with Esteban Bullrich, of the Republican Proposal (PRO) created in 2008 and is a member of the board of directors of Fundación Pensar belonging to PRO.

 In 2009, he was named head of Transport and Transit by Mayor Mauricio Macri, where he developed the Metrobús system of lanes for collectives suspected and investigated for surcharges.

 At the end of November 2015, Mauricio Macri, as President-elect of Argentina, appointed him to head the Ministry of Transport.